github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-the-codeql-workflow-for-compiled-languages.md

 The following example illustrates this approach for a C++ project that's built using `make`, but the procedure applies to all compiled languages and build systems.

 Your project tree contains three subdirectories, `src/`, `lib1`, and `lib2` and your default build command, `make all`, builds them all.
-If you configure the workflow with the default build command, it generates a {% data variables.product.prodname_codeql %} database with the code and dependencies of all three subdirectories.
+In the following workflow, the "Autobuild" step will run the default build command and generate a {% data variables.product.prodname_codeql %} database with the code and dependencies of all three subdirectories.

 ```yml
     steps: